mkg20001/interface-data-exchange/README.md

 [![](https://img.shields.io/badge/made%20by-mkg20001-blue.svg?style=flat-square)](https://github.com/mkg20001)

 > A test suite and interface you can use to implement a libp2p data-exchange.
-A libp2p data-exchange is understood as something that offers an encrypted way to exchange a single request/response in order to establish a connection over a transport such as WebRTC.
+A libp2p data-exchange is understood as something that offers an encrypted way to exchange a single request/response in order to establish a connection over a signalling-based transport such as WebRTC.

 # Why?